Learn Unity Unity Basics Part 1: Complete Guide for Beginners – From Unity installation to basic operationsBasics

 What is Unity?

-It can create games, 3DCG videos, and VR/AR content.
+Create content for games, 3DCG videos, and VR/AR

-Unity has all the functions necessary to create games, such as animation, camera control, physics, UI creation, and timeline, and can create 3D and 2D games such as action, shooting, RPG, and adventure games.
+Unity includes features such as animation, camera control, physics simulation, UI creation, and timeline, which are essential for creating games.
+You can create 3D and 2D games such as action, shooting, RPG, and adventure games.

 Asset Store

-The Asset Store has countless free and paid assets that you can download, install, and use in your Unity project.
+The Asset Store contains countless free and paid assets that you can download and install into your Unity project right away.

 Unity Asset Store